 OESCHINENSEE LAKE HIKE

-The hike up to Oeschinensee is pretty but it’s when you actually reach the lake that the epic hiking views begin.
+The hike to Oeschinensee is beautiful, but the real breathtaking views start once you reach the lake.
 You can trek all the way up to the top of the mountains behind the lake and look back down over the lake.
-Many tourists just take the cable car up and down but we enjoyed hiking around the lake and having lunch and coffee at one of the huts overlooking the entire region.
+While many tourists opt for the cable car ride, we enjoyed hiking around the lake.
+We even had lunch and coffee at one of the huts, which offered a panoramic view of the entire region.

 Want more details and photos?
 View the full blog post here: OESCHINENSEE HIKE IN SWITZERLAND (ALPINE LAKE)